El Ranchito Camp Director

-Justine has a life-long love for camp, beginning as a Girl Scout while growing up in palmetto forests of the gulf coast of Florida.
-Her favorite thing about camp is the relationships that form while dedicating time to appreciating nature and having fun together.
+Justine joined the El Ranchito tradition in 2016 as Nature Discovery Camp Director.
+She has a life-long love for camp, beginning as a Girl Scout while growing up in palmetto forests of the gulf coast of Florida.
+Her favorite thing about camp is the relationships that form while dedicating time to appreciating nature as a community.
 Over the years her own experiences at camp have resulted in beautiful friendships and invaluable personal growth.

 Conservation Corps Director

 Ben Fehlen is the Conservation Corps Director.
 He was previously with us in 2014 (through Literacy First) as the NDC Assistant Director where he trained and supervised the Junior Counselors, and before that he was an NDC Counselor and Conservation Corps Crew Leader.